karma-runner/karma/docs/dev/01-contributing.md

 You wanna contribute to Karma?
 That is truly great!
 Here are some tips to get you started...

-You might also find [set up the workspace] helpful.

 ### Help others
 The best way to start contributing to any open source project is to help other people.
 You can answer questions on the [mailing list] or [Stack Overflow].